wiseman-timelord/CreditSight/README.md

 # CreditSight-Ps

+### STATUS: ALPHA
-Finanace planner details still to be finalized, prediction and history, ascii line graphs and numbers.
+- Finanace planner details still to be finalized, prediction and history, ascii line graphs and numbers.

 ### Features
 - ** Daily Rotation ** Upon booting and events of next day, the graph will be kept current, the keys will be checked against the system date/time hourly.